 How to Get Started:

-- Take the TABE Test!
-Sign up to take the TABE test at the Online TABE Sign-Up or in-person at F100, ask for Hannah Pierce.
+- Sign up to take the TABE test at the Online TABE Sign-Up or in-person at F100, ask for Hannah Pierce.
 Note: ID is required to take the TABE Placement Test.
 Your class assignment will be based on your TABE scores.

 Orientation